ciur/papermerge/docs/source/settings.rst

 its configurations from there.

 If all above attempts fail, Papermerge will use default configurations values and issue you a warning.
-If you want to get rid of warning, just create an empty configuration file papermerge.conf.py in project root directory (right next to papermerge.conf.py.example) or in location /etc/papermerge.conf.py.
+If you want to get rid of warning message, just create an empty configuration file papermerge.conf.py in project root directory (right next to papermerge.conf.py.example) or in location /etc/papermerge.conf.py.